GoogleChrome/lighthouse-ci/docs/getting-started.md

 Historical reports and advanced report diffing is available with the Lighthouse CI server.
 For setup of the server itself, see [our server recipe](./recipes/docker-server/README.md).

-Once the server is set up, create a a new project with the lhci wizard:
+Once the server is set up, create a new project with the lhci wizard:

 ```bash
 $ lhci wizard